copify/copify-wordpress/README.md

 ### Automation

 The plugin is best used alongside one of Copify's [monthly blog packages](http://copify.com/blog-packages).
-Enable the <b>auto-publish</b> setting to allow posts to go live immediately.
+Enable the <b>auto-publish</b> setting to allow posts to go live immediately and we'll even add a Featured Image to the post!